The pricing of interest rates are very nuanced, with (as many as) 12 factors influencing a borrower’s interest rate.

 The monthly fee is for the life of the loan (although there is an exception for a 15-year loan).

-5) Rate Lock Period: Interest rates can be “locked-in” or guaranteed before the close of escrow for 15, 30, 45, or 60 days in most cases.
+5) Rate Lock Period: In most cases, interest rates can be “locked in” or guaranteed before the close of escrow for 15, 30, 45, or 60 days.
 The longer the lock period, the higher the rate/fees.

-Many lenders quote rates associated with very short (15-day) lock periods, even though most escrows require longer lock periods.
+Many lenders quote rates associated with very short (15-day) lock periods, even though most escrows require more extended lock periods.

-8) Points/Fees: Lenders often have hidden points and fees in their quotes that they are not disclosing upfront when they quote a rate.
+8) Points/Fees: Lenders often include hidden points and fees in their quotes that they do not disclose upfront when they quote a rate.
 Never pay points.

-9) No Cost Refi’s: “No-cost” refinances have higher rates than refinances that have fees built-in.
+9) No-Cost Refis: “No-cost” refinances have higher rates than refinances with built-in fees.

 10b) Loan Purpose: Specialty loan products such as “land and constructions” have higher rates and fees (points) than typical loan programs.